 It would trigger a defense mechanism response on all dogs based on traumatic memories.
 They would relate dogs to pain, and that is a classical Pavlovian response.

-Prolonged exposure therapy works by reprogramming Pavlovian responses.
+PE works by reprogramming Pavlovian responses.
 It is merely using classical conditioning to change previous behavior, also set by classical conditioning on a stimulus.

 Rewriting a behavioral mindset is harder than imprinting them.
 That is why it requires “prolonged exposure” to achieve the imprinting.

 Prolonged exposure therapy for PTSD is a direct approach in rehabilitating patients who prefer to solve their problems at its roots instead of alleviating symptoms.

 Prolonged Exposure Therapy manual